Lightiiy/furrytaker/README.md

 Improve relation between movement and Ray Casts
 - Minor
 Add random time intervals for frog movement, and random movement distance.
+Collectibles are invurnable for a short period of time after dropping from an enemy Collectibles jump up and bounce a bit after dropping from enemy Colliders don't respect the sprite animation for some cases (flipX = true) -> Two seperate colliders, one always disabled depending on the flipX flag state

 Tools: